 American history is filled with interesting and twisted tales of some of the world’s most evil criminals.
-Famous murders, rapists, and other types of devious criminals have roots in the old U.S.A.
+Famous murderers, rapists, and other types of devious criminals have roots in the USA.
 These criminals spent their life’s final moments on death row waiting for their last meal and the long walk to their execution.
 What were the most famous executions in American history?
 What crimes were committed to earn a spot on death row?
 In what ways were these American criminals executed?
 This list answers those questions and more.

 The criminals on this list have very different crimes and marks on the world, but their way out of the world was very similar.
 These men and women were all executed through the American legal system.

-Age: Dec. at 46 (1956-2002)
+- Age: Dec. at 46 (1956-2002)

-Birthplace: Rochester, Michigan, United States of America
+- Birthplace: Rochester, Michigan, USA

-- Age: Dec. at 32 (1910-1942)
+- Age: Dec. at 31 (1910-1942)

-Birthplace: New York City, New York
+- Birthplace: New York City, New York

-Age: Dec. at 52 (1942-1994)
+- Age: Dec. at 52 (1942-1994)

-Birthplace: Chicago, Illinois, United States of America
+- Birthplace: Chicago, Illinois, USA

-- Age: Dec. at 37 (1940-1977)
+- Age: Dec. at 36 (1940-1977)

-Birthplace: McCamey, Texas
+- Birthplace: McCamey, Texas